Queen Domination by SAT Solving: Introduction

 \section{Introduction}

 Given an $n \times n$ chessboard, the queen domination problem asks for the minimum number of queens, denoted $\gamma(Q_n)$, required to cover all squares of the board~\cite{hedetniemi2020}.
 A queen in chess is a piece that covers all squares in the same row, column, and diagonals from its position.
-For over a century and a half, mathematicians have studied not only the queen domination problem itself but also various related variants~\cite{hedetniemi2020}.
+For over a century and a half, mathematicians have studied not only the queen domination problem itself but also related variants~\cite{hedetniemi2020}.
 For example, in addition to determining the optimal value of $\gamma(Q_n)$, researchers have been interested in enumerating all distinct solutions of an $n\times n$ chessboard up to isomorphism~\cite{bird2017}.
 The latter is the primary focus of this paper.
 Figure~\ref{fig:n4-solutions} provides a concrete illustration of the minimum queen domination problem on a $4\times4$ chessboard.
 It presents all 12 optimal solutions and highlights their classification into three isomorphism classes based on board symmetries.

 Before the advent and widespread use of computers in mathematics, early efforts to study the problem focused on establishing tighter theoretical bounds~\cite{cockayne1990, raghavan1987, grinstead1991} and solving small open cases manually~\cite{jaenisch1862}.
-Analytical work continues to this day~\cite{weakley2018}.
-However, with the rise of computational methods, previously open cases have increasingly been tackled using algorithmic and computer-based search~\cite{bird2017, gibbons1997, kearse2000}.
-This has led to a fruitful synergy between theoretical and practical approaches: theorists provide tighter bounds to narrow the search space, while practitioners solve specific instances and generate data that inform further theoretical insights.
-A more detailed discussion of prior contributions is provided in Section~\ref{sec:related-work}.

-Two theoretical observations are particularly useful for constraining the queen domination problem: the inequality $\gamma(Q_n) - \gamma(Q_{n-1}) \leq 1$ restricts how quickly the minimum number of queens can increase as $n$ grows, and the lower bound $\gamma(Q_n) \geq \lceil(n - 1)/2\rceil$ further narrows the range of candidate values~\cite{cockayne1990}.
+Two theoretical observations are particularly useful for constraining the queen domination problem: the inequality $\gamma(Q_n)-\gamma(Q_{n-1})\leq1$ restricts how quickly the minimum number of queens can increase as $n$ grows, while the lower bound $\gamma(Q_n)\geq\lceil(n-1)/2\rceil$ further narrows the range of candidate values~\cite{cockayne1990}.
 Together, these bounds often reduce the number of values that need to be checked for a given $n$ to just one or two.
-Recently, the tool \textsc{Unidom}~\cite{bird2017} was used to determine $\gamma(Q_n)$ for all $n \leq 25$, as well as all (non-isomorphic) solutions using exactly $\gamma(Q_n)$ queens for boards with $n \leq 18$.